Restarted27/Restarted27/README.md

 - 👋 Hi, I’m @Restarted27
 - 👀 I’m interested in Game and Software Developement.
-- 📫 How to reach me:Contact me via email @ jamesjuksie+git@gmail.com
+- 📫 How to reach me: Contact me via email @ jamesjuksie+git@gmail.com
 - 🌱 I’m currently learning SQL and Python for web implementation.
 <!---
 Restarted27/Restarted27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.